-Vyant Bio, Inc. (the "Company", "Vyant Bio", "VYNT" or "we"), is an innovative biotechnology company reinventing drug discovery for complex neurodevelopmental and neurodegenerative disorders.
+Vyant Bio, Inc. (the "Company", "Vyant Bio", "VYNT" or "we"), incorporates innovative biology and data science to improve drug discovery for complex neurodevelopmental and neurodegenerative disorders.
+As noted below, in January 2023 we have ceased substantially all preclinical and clinical development activities as we complete our review of our strategic alternatives.

 Our central nervous system ("CNS") drug discovery platform combines human-derived organoid models of brain disease, scaled biology, and machine learning.
 Our platform is designed to: 1) elucidate disease pathophysiology; 2) formulate key therapeutic hypotheses; 3) identify and validate drug targets, cellular assays, and biomarkers to guide candidate molecule selection; and 4) guide clinical trial patient selection and trial design.
 Our current programs are focused on identifying repurposed and novel small molecule clinical candidates for rare CNS genetic disorders including Rett Syndrome ("Rett"), CDKL5 Deficiency Disorders ("CDD") and familial Parkinson's Disease ("PD").
-The Company's management believes that drug discovery needs to progressively shift as the widely used preclinical models for predicting safe and effective drugs have under-performed, as evidenced by the time and cost of bringing novel drugs to market.
+The Company's management believes that drug discovery needs to progressively shift as the widely used preclinical models for predicting safe and effective drugs have underperformed, as evidenced by the time and cost of bringing novel drugs to market.
 As a result, Vyant Bio is focused on combining sophisticated data science capabilities with highly functional human cell derived disease models.
 We leverage our ability to identify validated targets and molecular-based biomarkers to screen and test thousands of small molecule compounds in human diseased 3D brain organoids in order to create a unique approach to assimilating biological data that supports decision making iteratively throughout the discovery phase of drug development to identify both novel and repurposed drug candidates.